Climbers find their own Augusta National at Rifle Mountain Park

 One recent September morning, Klein met up with Smith, McInerney and Bassett to discuss how the city can cater more to this scene and develop ancillary commerce.
 They’d speak about the potential for using the Ute Theater to host a major rock climbers event and bolstering the downtown area.
 This could look like adding a brewery, perhaps even an outdoor gear shop.

-“I think it would bring attention to Rifle and the recreational activities we have in the area, and hopefully bring people who have not been to Rifle to our community,” Klein said.
+“I think it would bring attention to Rifle and the recreational activities we have in the area and, hopefully, bring people who have not been to Rifle to our community,” Klein said.
 “It would also be good to connect with the climbers.
 It always seems like they’re out there in the park.”

 Support Local Journalism